SB 384: California's New Three-Tiered Approach to Sex Offender Registration

 Contact Eisner Gorin LLP for Help with California Sex Offender Registration

 In short, the new registration and removal scheme is complex.
 Additional issues outside the scope of this article, such as removal from the Megan’s Law website, are also addressed in SB 384.
+Failing to register is a separate crime.

 Every case is different, and should be assessed on a case by case basis for an eligibility determination.
 If you, or someone you know, is required to register as a sex offender under Penal Code 290 PC and would like an initial consultation, contact our team of experienced Los Angeles criminal defense attorneys.